TDarkShadow/iheartnewvegas/main.md

 USE_CURVES = 1
 ```

-> This restores the SweetFX preset to RWLE's original configuration.
+> ℹ️ Restores the SweetFX preset to RWLE's original configuration.

 # MOD KEYBINDINGS